 For solo travelers, there is a $1,200 single-supplement fee—paid at the time of booking to secure a private room.
 If you would like us to pair you with a roommate, that option may be available upon checkout—these spots are limited and available on a first-come, first-served basis.

 Our adventures typically have between 10 and 20 guests, and our Modern Adventure Team.
 Our experiences are fun and inclusive and you can expect to be joined by a diverse group in terms of age, background and interests—including solo travelers, couples and friends traveling together.
 This adventure is for travelers age 18 and above.

 This trip is led by an expert Modern Adventure trip leader.
 They’re an experienced travel guide, a representative of Modern Adventure and your go-to person for questions or concerns on the trip.
 We’ll be joined throughout our adventure by local, expert guides who are deeply knowledgeable with respect to local cultures, customs and history and are passionate about sharing that with us.

 What is the cancellation policy?

 You may cancel on or before June 30, 2020 and receive a full refund minus a $500 per-person service fee.
 If you cancel between July 1 and August 28, there is a 50% cancellation fee.
 On or after August 29, there is a 100% cancellation fee.
-We highly recommend purchasing travel insurance as we are not able to make exceptions to this policy in cases family/medical emergency or cases of the trip being cancelled (See our Terms and Conditions for full details).
+We highly recommend purchasing travel insurance as we are not able to make exceptions to this policy in cases of family/medical emergency or cases of the trip being canceled (See our Terms and Conditions for full details).

 We’re at your service.